kevbuh/froog/docs/README.md

 my_tensor = Tensor(np.array([1,2,3]))
 ```

-notice how we had to import numpy. if you want to create a Tensor manually make sure that it is a Numpy array!
+Notice how we had to import numpy.
+If you want to create a Tensor manually make sure that it is a Numpy array!

 learn more about Tensors <a href="https://github.com/kevbuh/frog/blob/main/docs/tensors.md">here</a>